 Maria Tomadaki is currently a postdoctoral research fellow of the BOF (UGent Special Research Fund).
 She studied Greek Philology at the University of Crete with a specialization in Byzantine and Modern Greek Literature (2002-2007).
 In 2009 she obtained her MA in Byzantine Studies from the same University.
 During the years 2009-2011 she worked as a part-time research assistant at the Laboratory of Greek Palaeography of the University of Crete.
 In 2015 she received her doctorate in Byzantine Philology from the Aristotle University of Thessaloniki with the dissertation: John Geometres.
 Iambic Poems: Critical Edition, Translation and Commentary (in Modern Greek).
-From November 2013 until May 2017 she worked as scientific collaborator on the Database of Byzantine Book Epigrams.
+From November 2013 until May 2017 she worked as scientific collaborator for the Database of Byzantine Book Epigrams.
 Her main duties included consultation of digitized manuscripts and catalogues, autopsy of Byzantine manuscripts, transcription of Byzantine book epigrams, creation of new records of epigrams/manuscripts and revision of existing ones.

 (lecture, Crash Course in Greek Palaeography organized by the Research School OIKOS, Ghent University, 13 February 2019 and 4 February 2020: https://www.ru.nl/oikos/news/current-events/crash-course-greek-paleograp...).